castorini/pyserini/docs/experiments-nfcorpus.md

 ```

 The `FaissSearcher` provides search capabilities using Faiss as its underlying implementation.
-The `AutoQueryEncoder` allows us to intialize an encoder using a HuggingFace model.
+The `AutoQueryEncoder` allows us to initialize an encoder using a HuggingFace model.

 ```
  1 MED-4555 1.47220